Companies like Warby Parker are changing the game.

 The problem is that many consumers equate high price and brand names with high quality.
 They also like the ability to get a hands-on feel of a product, particularly one they are going to wear.
 Warby Parker got around that by establishing a brand identity as a trendy alternative that provides the same, if not higher quality, product with the same custom fit.

 - Letting customers try on five pairs of glasses at home for five days, with free two-way shipping, as a way to emulate the service provided at a traditional optical retailer, arguably with even greater convenience.

-- Targeting a hip 18-34 demographic, comfortable with ordering online and, while brand conscious, is price sensitive (after all, they’ve got all those student loans to pay off).
+- Targeting a hip demographic comprising 18-34-year olds, a segment of the U.S population already comfortable with ordering online, and while brand conscious, is price sensitive.
+(They have student loans to pay off.)

-- Establishing bona fides as a socially responsible (the Chinese manufacturers are approved by labor watchdog Verité and the company partners with nonprofits to distribute glasses to the needy) industry disrupter; this not only appeals to its targeted demographic, but makes a once nerdy product, eyeglasses, seem as cool as your iPhone.
+- Establishing bona fides as a socially responsible (the Chinese manufacturers are approved by labor watchdog Verite, and the company partners with nonprofits to distribute glasses to the needy) industry disrupter; this not only appeals to its targeted demographic but makes a product, eyeglasses, seem just as cool as your iPhone.

-As New York notes, Warby Parker is valued at $300 million following a financing round earlier this year.
+As New York Magazine notes, Warby Parker is valued at $300 million.
 A number of companies have imitated its model, including established brands such as Jockey.
 Even Goldman Sachs plans to offer loans directly through a website or an app and function as a virtual bank, according to The New York Times.

 The key difference is that, unlike traditional retailers, these stores needn't rely on wholesale distribution channels to stock their shelves.
 As Julie Frederickson, co-founder and CEO of Stowaway Cosmetics, notes in The Wall Street Journal's tech blog, the ability to reach consumers directly avoids the inefficiencies built into wholesale.
 There was a time when these inefficiencies were a necessary part of doing business.
 They no longer are.